akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold’s throat tightened.
 He nodded, not trusting his voice.

 Henry rose and walked to the window.
 “Now.
 I have a ship to catch in a fortnight.
-The queen has asked that Beatrice come to Winchester, to stay with her until Christmas.
+The queen has asked that Beatrice come to Westminster, to stay with her until Christmas.
 A little teaching in the ways of the court, that sort of thing.
 It will do her good—and it will give you time to settle the new household here.”

 He turned back to Harold.
 “The court has been too long in the forest.
 I have business in the city, and after that, I must cross to Normandy.
 There are bottoms that need spanking across the water.”
 He grinned.
 “A king’s work is never done.”